instantOS/instantos.github.io/youtube/installguide.md

 ### 3. Burn the USB

 This step will wipe the entire USB stick, so back up any data you may have on it elsewhere.
-After the installation the usb stick can be used to store regular files again.
+After the installation the USB stick can be used to store regular files again.
 Begin by inserting the USB stick.
-Start up Etcher and choose the iso you downloaded in step 1.
+Start up Etcher and choose the ISO you downloaded in step 1.
 Next choose the USB drive.
 Be sure you choose the right one because again, all data on it will be wiped.
 Then click "Flash" and wait until the process has finished.
 On windows you will need administrator rights and on Linux you will need to enter